-For the budding skater, there is a skate parks,one at Cowes
+For the budding skater, there is a skate parks, one

-For kids on Phillip Island two of the most popular attractions are the penguin parade and koala centre.
+For kids on Phillip Island two of the most popular attractions are the penguin parade and Koala Conservation Reserve.

 Penguins come ashore at dusk therefore during summer they arrive around 9.00pm and around 6.00pm in winter.